spgriffs/energryAwarnessTest/process.md

 * A game in which the usage for an unlabeled appliance is shown.
 The user then has to guess which appliance is shown.
 When an incorrect appliance is shown the selected appliance usage is shown.
 This game is intended to show users how many appliances it takes to match the usage of the appliance that uses the most energy.

 ### Final Design ###
-In the final design we plan to have the user interact with the calendar view to select the timeframe they are interested in.
-When the user selects a timeframe the other visualizations are updated for that timeframe.
+In the final design we plan to have the user interact with the calendar view to select the time frame they are interested in.
+When the user selects a time frame the other visualizations are updated for that time frame.
 The user will be able to navigate to the visualizations by scrolling or by selecting the visualization from the navigation bar.
 The user will also be able to select the appliances they are interested in by opening the sidebar in which the available appliances can be selected by checking the corresponding checkbox.

 ----